All Guides About Start Here

 3–5%

-The cold visitor is asking four questions in rapid succession, whether consciously or not: What is this?
+A new visitor is quickly asking four questions: What is this?
 Is it for me?
 Can I trust it?
 Is it worth the price?
-Your landing page copy needs to answer all four before they find a reason to leave.
+Your page must answer all four before they find a reason to leave.

 The Headline: The Only Thing That Keeps Them on the Page

-Cold traffic tests your headline more brutally than any other audience.
+New visitors judge your headline harder than any other audience.
 If it does not land in three seconds, they are gone.
-Most SaaS headlines fail cold traffic for a predictable reason: they describe the product instead of naming the outcome.
+Most subscription software headlines fail new visitors for the same reason: they describe the product instead of naming the result.

 "The AI-powered email deliverability platform for modern teams"